pulp/pulpcore/docs/configuration/settings.rst

 ^^^^^^^

    By default Pulp logs at an INFO level to syslog.
-For all possible configurations please refer to `Django documenation on logging <https://docs.djangoproject.com/en/2 .2/topics/logging/#configuring-logging>`_.
+For all possible configurations please refer to `Django documenation on logging <https://docs.djangoproject.com/en/3 .2/topics/logging/#configuring-logging>`_.

+   Enabling DEBUG logging is a common troubleshooting step.
+See the :ref:`enabling-debug-logging` documentation for details on how to do that.

 AUTHENTICATION_BACKENDS
 ^^^^^^^^^^^^^^^^^^^^^^^